Job Title and Responsibilities

 Psychology undergraduate admissions tutor

-programme Advisor for BSc (Hons) Psychology with a Foundation Year, delivered at two local colleges (Newcastle and Stafford)
+Link Tutor and University Examiner for BSc (Hons) Psychology with a Foundation Year, delivered at two local colleges (Stoke-on-Trent Sixth Form and Stafford)

 I graduated in 1998 from Staffordshire University with a BSc (Hons) in Psychology.
 I then secured a part-time lecturing post at Newcastle-Under-Lyme College, teaching A’ level and GCSE Psychology.
 I then returned to Staffordshire University in 1999 to begin my PhD in Developmental Psychology (focusing on cognitive development and children’s pictures) and completing my PhD in 2002.
 I have worked at Staffordshire University since 2003 as a lecturer/senior lecturer in Psychology.

 Postgraduate Certificate in Professional and Higher Education, Staffordshire University, 2005

 PhD in Psychology, Staffordshire University, 2002, Thesis: Rigidity in children’s drawings and its relationship with representational change

 BSc (Hons) Psychology (First Class), Staffordshire University, 1999

 My area of expertise is developmental psychology, specifically the understanding and use of children’s pictures.